Page last reviewed: 06/03/2005

 1280-1285, (2004, January 9).

-- Bovine Spongiform Encephalopathy (BSE).
+- Bovine Spongiform Encephalopathy (BSE) and Cosmetics.
 US Food and Drug Administration (FDA).

 - Bovine Spongiform Encephalopathy (BSE) - About BSE.
 US Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS).
 Provides references to current BSE issues, trade initiatives, and general BSE information.